 What Is an Amplifier?

 An automobile amplifier is a device that turns low-level audio signals into power that moves the cones in the speakers to make a sound.

 Although a car amp is not visible, that doesn’t mean it isn’t installed.

 If the car was purchased with a stereo by the original equipment manufacturer (OEM), you most likely have a low-end unit.

-On the other hand, if the amp is more powerful and running at 20% capacity, there is plenty of headroom leftover.
+On the other hand, if the amp is more powerful and running at 20% capacity, there is plenty of headroom left over.
 And headroom is an extra power reserve if the audio signal exceeds normal levels.

 Furthermore, when adding a powerful amp, consider how it fits the system comprehensively.

-- Replace coaxial with component speakers because the drivers are separated.
-An amp will filter and deliver cleaner low level sounds to each driver, making it easier to hear every instrument.
+#2.
+Replace coaxial with component speakers because the drivers are separated.
+An amp will filter and deliver low-level cleaner sounds to each driver, making it easier to hear every instrument.

 When purchasing new speakers, take a look at efficiency ratings, which describe the difference in a percentage calculated according to how much wattage is output and how much is used.